 - What role do the three branches of government have in creating American foreign policy?
 What tensions sometimes arise between the branches over foreign policy?
 Who else influences foreign policy?

-- What principles and values have helped shaped American foreign policy?
+- What principles and values have helped shape American foreign policy?

 - In class, divide students into two equal groups: